Daxiongmao87/bazzeye/README.md

 ```

 ### 2. Build with One Script
-We provide a helper script that spins up a Fedora container, installs dependencies, and builds the project for you:
+We provide a helper script that automates the entire process:

 ```bash
 ./bazzeye_setup.sh
 ```
-*This will create a temporary distrobox container to build the app, then download a portable Node.js runtime for execution.*
+*This will download a portable Node.js runtime, create a temporary distrobox container, and build the project using the correct runtime to ensure compatibility.*

 ### 3. Run Manually (Testing)
 ```bash